mertctnkaya/mertctnkaya.github.io/README.md

 # Mertcan Çetinkaya – Portfolio

+You can enter the website by simply using the [link](https://mertctnkaya.github.io) or https://mertctnkaya.github.io

 This portfolio was initially developed using **React.ts + Vite** and has now migrated to **Next.js** for advanced features like routing, SEO, and scalability and so far developings.

 ### 📦 Versions